 Hello and welcome to John Muir Alpacas!

-Our fascination with these wonderful animals all began after a chance encounter at Central Park Zoo, in New York.
-After arriving home, we set about making our dream of being around alpacas a reality, and bringing a herd to live in the beautiful Scottish countryside near to John Muir Country Park, for all to enjoy!
+Our fascination with these wonderful animals all began after a chance encounter with alpacas in the USA.
+After arriving home, we set about making a dream of being around alpacas a reality, and bringing a herd to live in the beautiful Scottish countryside near to John Muir Country Park, for all to enjoy!

 Trekking